Skip to content

 )

-After the command handler completes, the mediator collects events and dispatches them:
+After the command handler completes, the mediator collects events and emits them through EventProcessor:

 dispatch_result = await self._dispatcher.dispatch(request)